4 Things to Know about the PMP® Exam

-Are you planning to pursue a career as a project management professional?
+Are you planning to pursue a career as a Project Management Professional® credential holder?
 If so, you’re making an exciting decision!
-Certified Project Management Professionals have a much higher earning potential than their non-certified counterparts.
-A certified PMP earns 20% more on average than project managers who haven’t earned their certification.
+Project Management Professional (PMP)® certification holders have a much higher earning potential than their non-certified counterparts.
+A PMP® credential holder earns 22% more on average than project managers who haven’t earned their certification.

-The PMP Exam isn’t like some ordinary test you studied for in college.
-It’s a comprehensive exam which tests an aspiring PMP’s in-depth understanding of the industry and skills needed for successful project management.
+The PMP exam isn’t like some ordinary test you studied for in college.
+It’s a comprehensive exam which tests an aspiring certification holder in-depth understanding of the industry and skills needed for successful project management.
 That means an exam prep course is essential if you want to be adequately prepared to pass the exam.

 There’s another reason taking an exam prep course is beneficial.
-To qualify to be a PMP, in addition to passing the exam, you also have to earn 35 professional development units (PDUs).
-Taking a PMP Exam prep course and earning PDU credits at the same time essentially crosses two major items off your to-do list – preparing to pass the exam and meeting your PDU requirements.
+To qualify to be a PMP certification holder, in addition to passing the exam, you also have to earn 35 hours of formal project management education.
+Taking a PMP exam prep course and earning educational hours at the same time essentially crosses two major items off your to-do list – preparing to pass the exam and meeting your educational requirements.

-As you’re evaluating different PMP Exam courses to take, make sure that you’re choosing one that offers Project Management Institute-approved PDU courses.
-If you’re putting in all that effort, you want to be positive that you’re only choosing a PMI Registered Education Provider (R.E.P.).
-Otherwise, your courses could be determined no to count toward meeting your requirements.
+As you’re evaluating different PMP exam prep courses to take, make sure that you’re choosing one that has been approved by PMI to provide project management training.
+If you’re putting in all that effort, you want to be positive that you’re only choosing a member of PMI's Authorized Training Partner (ATP) program..
+Otherwise, your courses could be determined not to count toward meeting your requirements.

 2. You Can be Subject to an Audit

-To maintain the integrity of the PMP Exam and those that pass it, PMI has the right to audit anyone who takes the exam.
+To maintain the integrity of the PMP exam and those that pass it, Project Management Institute (PMI) has the right to audit anyone who takes the exam.
 The audit verifies that all exam requirements have been met as reported.
-Any candidate can be audited at random, even after you have received your PMP certification.
+Any candidate can be audited at random, even after you have received the PMP certification.
 Not only would an audit be a huge inconvenience, it could also cost you money if you fail to prove your eligibility.

-3. Failing the Test Isn’t the End of the World
+3. Failing the Exam Isn’t the End of the World

 One way to mitigate the risk that could come with failing the exam is by choosing an exam prep course that has a money-back guarantee if you don’t pass.
 While not many prep course providers offer this, some of the top ones do.